-First, we find that traders invest on average one third of their overall investment into events that they should ignore according to DTPI model.
-Second, we compare the observed individual distribution of bets to the distribution of bets implied by private signals (the DTPI model) and the distribution of bets implied by market odds (bets are in proportions to their probabilities implied by market odds).
-For this comparison we use again the Würtz measure.
-Our hypothesis that traders do take into account information contained in their private signals and in market odds implies that the Würtz measure (Würtz criterion, WC) of distance between observed individual behavior and private signal is approximately the same or larger than the WC of distance between observed individual behavior.
-Signal] $\geq$ WC[Behvior-Odds].
-Note that the smaller WC, the lower the distance between two distributions).
+First, we find that traders invest on average one-third of their overall investment into events that they should ignore according to DTPI model.
+Second, we compare the observed individual distribution of bets to the distribution of bets implied by private signals (the DTPI model) and the distribution of bets implied by market odds (bets are in proportion to their probabilities implied by market odds).
+For this comparison, we use again the Würtz measure.
+Our hypothesis is traders take into account information contained in their private signals and in market odds, which implies that the Würtz measure (Würtz criterion, WC) of distance between observed individual behavior and the private signal is approximately the same or larger than the WC of distance between observed individual behavior and behavior induced by the market odds (WC[Behavior-Signal] \geq WC[Behavior-Odds].
+Note that the smaller WC, the shorter is the distance between the two distributions).

-We run t-test on our data and find extensive support for this hypothesis.
-We can reject the null hypothesis that the Würtz measure between observed behavior and market odds is the same as the Würtz measure between observed behavior and private signal (WC[Behavior-Odds]=WC[Behvior-Signal]) in favor of the alternative hypothesis that the Würtz measure between observed behavior and market odds is lower the Würtz measure between observed behavior and private signal (WC[Behavior-Odds]<WC[Behvior-Signal]) at any reasonable level of significance (p-value is 0.00).
-In other words, we find support for the fact that traders rely on the signal contained in market odds more than they rely on their private information.
+We run a t-test on our data and find extensive support for this hypothesis.
+We can reject the null-hypothesis that the Würtz measure between observed behavior and market odds is the same as the Würtz measure between observed behavior and a private signal (WC[Behavior-Odds]=WC[Behavior-Signal]) in favor of the alternative hypothesis that the Würtz measure between observed behavior and market odds is lower than the Würtz measure between observed behavior and a private signal (WC[Behavior-Odds]<WC[Behavior-Signal]) at any reasonable level of significance (p-value is 0.00).
+In other words, we find support for the fact that traders rely on the signal contained in market odds more than they rely on their private information.4

-Moreover, for every trader we analyze separately periods with strong signal (at least two out of three draws are the same; i.e. the probability of the most likely event is 50% or 75%) and weak signal (all three draws are different; i.e. three most likely events are equally likely with probability to occur equal to 24% each).
+Moreover for every trader, we analyze separately periods with a strong signal (at least two out of three draws are the same; i.e. the probability of the most likely event is 50% or 75%) and a weak signal (all three draws are different; i.e. three most likely events are equally likely with probability to occur equal to 24% each).
 We find that traders follow market odds more closely than their private signal irrespective of the quality of their private signal.
-We can reject the null hypothesis that the WC[Behavior-Odds]=WC[Behvior-Signal] in favor of the alternative hypothesis that WC[Behavior-Odds]<WC[Behvior-Signal] at any reasonable level of significance (p-value is 0.00 in both cases).
+We can reject the null-hypothesis, WC[Behavior-Odds]=WC[Behavior-Signal], in favor of the alternative, WC[Behavior-Odds]<WC[Behavior-Signal], at any reasonable level of significance (p-value is 0.00 in both cases).

-To provide an additional insight into data we analyze the group of rounds in which the private signal is in line with market odds and the group of rounds in which private signal and market odds differ.
-We find that:

-- in the first group: WC[Behavior-Odds]=WC[Behvior-Signal] (p=0.10 with twosided alternative hypothesis; p=0.05 with one-sided alternative hypothesis) - in the second group: WC[Behavior-Odds]<WC[Behvior-Signal] (p=0.00)
+To provide an additional insight into the data, we analyze the group of rounds in which the private signal is in line with market odds and the group of rounds in which the private signal and market odds differ.
+We find that in the first group, WC[Behavior-Odds]=WC[Behavior-Signal] (p=0.10 with a two-sided alternative hypothesis; p=0.05 with a one-sided alternative hypothesis). in the second group, WC[Behavior-Odds]<WC[Behavior-Signal] (p=0.00).